In recent years, GreenTech has expanded to become one of Chattanooga's top builders.

 They have hundreds of home sites spread across all of Greater Chattanooga.
 And, they've designed dozens of custom floor plans to go with each community.
 In my previous work as a visual designer for Keller Williams, I was tasked with creating their print collateral for the Showcase of Homes.

 With print design, it's key that the typography has a clear structure so that the eye can look over the page and, in a matter of seconds, determine what the piece is about.
-Notice in the example above that there are three headings and one paragraph syle.
+Notice in the adjoining above that there are three headings and one paragraph style.
 The most important heading, the H1, is "Northshore Heights".
 That's the first thing your eye sees.
 Second are the H2s -- "About the Community" and "Amenities".
 Without reading the paragraphs below, the reader knows what content is on the page.
 And last are the H3s.
 They're clearest in the amenities section.
 Just by scanning the H3s, the reader knows Northshore Heights offers a swimming pool, trails, an overlook, and a dog park.
 Most folks don't read marketing pieces like this word-for-word.
 They're more likely to scan it.
 But, just by scanning the headlines, they've been introduced to most of the content.